 Illness, Family Emergency and Family Medical Leave Absences - Students who are ill, are involved in a serious personal/family emergency, and/or qualify for family medical leave may be approved for an excused absence.
 Documentation justifying the absence, such as a note from your physician, will typically be required and must be provided upon the student's return.
+Students will not be allowed to participate in academic activities, such as clinical rotations or exams, during the reported time of absence.

 Bereavement Absences - Students may take up to five days absence in the event of death in the immediate family.
-For purposes of this policy, the immediate family includes spouse, children/step-children, parents/step-parents, siblings, step-sister, or step-brother.
+For purposes of this policy, the immediate family includes spouse, children/stepchildren, parents/step-parents, siblings, step-sister, or step-brother.
 Up to three days may be granted in other instances with the approval of the Office of Academic Administration.